 - 1. Policy mandates a procedure for investigating incidents of bullying - 2.
 Policy directs agency staff to provide for the safety of alleged victims of bullying at the inception and during the course of an investigation - 3.
-Policy lists who must be notified about an incident of bullying, including at minimum:

-4. Policy requires that an investigation take place no later than 30 days after the receipt of an incident report
+Policy lists who must be notified about an incident of bullying, including at minimum: - a) Parents and guardians of all victims, bullies, and if appropriate, witnesses - b) Law enforcement if the bullying behavior may involve criminal activity - 4.
+Policy requires that an investigation take place no later than 30 days after the receipt of an incident report